PAiA Electronics: History

 Simonton founded the company in Oklahoma City in 1967 and began offering various small electronics kits through mail order.
 The first kit was a circuit board for the "Cyclops Intrusion Detector" for an article in the May 1968 issue of Popular Electronics.
 Starting in 1972 PAiA began producing analog synthesizer kits, in both modular and all-in-one form.
-PAiA began publishing Polyphony Magazine in 1975.
+PAiA began publishing Polyphony Magazine in June 1975.
 It was later renamed to Electronic Musician and sold to Mix Publications in 1985.
 Founder Simonton continued to run the company in Oklahoma until his death in November 2005.
 Product marketing, sales and development were transferred to Paia Corporation in Fall 2006.
 The company now operates facilities in Austin, Texas and Edmond, Oklahoma.

 Synthesizers

-In 1972, PAiA released the 2700 modular synthesizer series, which used push-buttons in lieu of a keyboard.
+In 1972, PAiA released the 2720 modular synthesizer series, which used shirt-buttons attached to wires in lieu of a keyboard.
 A version with a keyboard, the 2720, was later released.
 The next modular series, the 4700s, featured an improved, quieter design.
 The P4700J series was computer controlled (using a MOS 6503 processor) that allowed polyphony for the first time on a PAiA modular synthesizer.
 As interest in modular synthesizers died down, PAiA stopped selling modular kits in the late 1980s and 1990s.
 In the early 2000s (decade), they launched the 9700 modular synthesizer line.

-In 1974, PAiA released the Gnome, a small, simple, keyboard-less synthesizer designed for creating non-harmonic sound effects able to run on two nine volt batteries (+9 and +18 volts).
+In 1974, PAiA released the $48.95 3740 Gnome, a small, simple, with a resistive vinyl strip, as a keyboard-less synthesizer, designed for creating non-harmonic sound effects, able to run on two nine volt batteries (+9 and +18 volts).
 The next year they released the first programmable drum machine called the Programmable Drum Set.
 Later they released the Oz, another small synthesizer, this time with an 18-key keyboard.
 In the 1990s PAiA released the FatMan Analog MIDI Synth, a MIDI capable, monophonic, analog synthesizer.